Caring for refugees from a war-torn country

 Interpreting Refugees: The Interpreter’s Role

-Interpreters are often the only ones who can understand precisely what is going on in a situation where services are needed.
+Language Interpreters is an interpretation company which often the only ones who can understand precisely what is going on in a situation where services are needed.
 Along with the limitations, this circumstance provides a certain amount of power.
 It is the interpreter’s duty to resist the temptation to abuse their authority and instead to use it wisely for the good of the job.

 The challenges of translating for refugees as an interpreter